IDMNYU/p5-fundamentals/_pages/creative-coding/videos.md

 ## Processing Video Pixels

-And, now, finally, let's copy our circle pattern code, but use pixel color values that are coming from the camera to draw our circles:
+And, now, finally, let's copy our circle pattern code from the [images tutorial](../images/), but use pixel color values that are coming from the camera to draw our circles:

 ### NOTE: sketches has to be opened in a new window using its [SKETCH LINK](https://editor.p5js.org/tgh-p5-tutorials/sketches/XJclc3KE0)
 {% include p5-editor.html id="XJclc3KE0" %}